bigfanjs/creating-a-socket.io-game/README.md

  you have to find them all.

 # Troubles:
-* Unfortunately, I can't rely on browser-sync for live loading because it conflicts with my application as they are both using socket.io.
+* Unfortunately, I can't rely on browser-sync for live loading in my devolopment process because it conflicts with my application as they are both using socket.io.